Table of Contents

 Each pumping session should last around 20 minutes to start with.
 You will find that you will be able to pump only a few mls at each session, however as the days progress, you will be able to get more and more as your milk comes in and the ‘demand’ for the milk from your babies and pumping sessions increases.

-It is important that you are fitted with the correctly-sized funnel for your breast and nipple size to minimise the friction and potential irritation that can occur until your nipples get used to the constant use.
+It is important that you are fitted with the correctly-sized funnel for your breast and nipple size to minimize the friction and potential irritation that can occur until your nipples get used to the constant use.

 Also, while it is tempting to turn up the pump to get the pumping session over and done with more quickly so you can get some sleep, having the pump on too high a setting can also cause painful damage to the nipple which can create setbacks in your breastfeeding journey.
 Remember to use plenty of nipple cream.

 Try to establish a pumping routine for yourself so that you get in the habit, especially if you are pumping to help build milk supply.
-Store any extra milk in the fridge for up to 48 hours or you can freeze it for up to 6 months.
+Store any extra milk in the fridge for up to 48 hours or you can freeze it for up to 6 months in freezer-safe milk storage bags.

-The thought of breast pumping can be overwhelming, but if you have any concerns you can discuss with your LMC.
-They will be able to provide advice and also refer you onto a feeding specialist if need be.
+The thought of breast pumping can be overwhelming, but if you have any concerns you can discuss it with your midwife or obstetrician.
+They will be able to provide advice and also refer you to a feeding specialist if need be.

-Just remember, consistency and frequency is key for a good milk supply.
+Just remember, consistency and frequency are key for good milk supply.